tsquares/Estimated-Time-of-Arrival/README.md

 BALANCE YOUR WORK/SCHOOL TIME WITH YOUR PERSONAL TIME!

-- Make a Tamagotchi you
+- Make a 'Tamagotchi' avatar to care for
-- Canvas(?)/Calendar integration (to know when you complete your taks
+- Canvas(?)/Calendar integration (to know when you complete your tasks)

 - health --> don't do your taks, health goes down
 - XP --> unbroken streak of completing tasks, gain xp at the end of each day